JAWorsfold/CV/README.md

 - Engaged in all forms of testing including `unit testing`, `integration testing`, `system testing`, `regression testing`, `user acceptance testing` and `smoke testing`, as well as regularly `peer reviewing` the work of other developers.

 ___
-### Web and Communications Officer | Imperial College London, Department of Computing | South Kensington
+### Web and Communications Officer | Imperial College London, Department of Computing
 #### 01/2017 - 08/2018

 ##### Web Management, Digital Engagement, and Communications